Everything you need to know about the DASH diet

 One of the best measures you can take to lower blood pressure is to try the DASH diet.
+Find out everything you need to know about this diet.

 High blood pressure is one of the most common health issues in the modern world, affecting more than a billion people worldwide, with that number predicted to rise (1).